-When we frame the solution to the aggregation problem under Strong Pareto as the characterization of Pareto optimality via scalarization within a convex set formed with profiles of utility differences, the previous example effectively mirrors a standard case illustrating that Pareto optimal points are not necessarily ``proper.''
-In this context, efficient points that are not proper cannot be viewed as solutions to the maximization of a linear function with strictly positive coefficients, which reflects a similar limitation encountered when seeking utilitarian aggregation rules with strictly positive weights.
+When we frame the solution to the aggregation problem under Strong Pareto as characterizing Pareto optimality via scalarization over a convex set formed with profiles of utility differences, the previous example mirrors a standard case showing that Pareto optimal points are not necessarily ``proper.''\footnote{Recall that Pareto optimal points, or simply efficient points, in a subset of $\Re^{M}$ cannot be strictly improved in one coordinate without reducing at least one other coordinate.
+In contrast, properly efficient points are efficient points for which a fixed multiple of the maximum losses in other coordinates bounds gains in (any) one coordinate (see, e.g., \cite{jahn2009}).} In this context, efficient points that are not proper cannot be viewed as solutions to the maximization of a linear function with strictly positive coefficients, which reflects a similar limitation encountered when seeking approximate utilitarian aggregation rules with strictly positive weights.
 Accordingly, the necessary modifications to the $\epsilon$-Strong Pareto axiom can be made using the concept of proper efficiency.
 However, the full extent of this modification is not required in our setting, due to the additional structure provided by the vN-M utilities and our formulation of the $\epsilon$-Pareto axioms.
-More specifically, our alternative version of $\epsilon$-Strong Pareto combines the $\epsilon$-Semistrong Pareto axiom with conditions reminiscent of those found in \citeauthor{geoffrion1968}'s (\citeyear{geoffrion1968}) notion of proper efficiency.
-This version of the Pareto axiom is described in the definition below.
+To be precise, our alternative version of $\epsilon$-Strong Pareto combines the $\epsilon$-Semistrong Pareto axiom with conditions reminiscent of those in \citeauthor{geoffrion1968}'s (\citeyear{geoffrion1968}) notion of proper efficiency.
+This version of the Pareto axiom is defined below.

-\begin{definition}[Sequential $\epsilon$-Strong Pareto] The pair $(u_{0},\U)$ satisfies Sequential $\epsilon$-Strong Pareto when the following two conditions hold. \begin{itemize} \item[(a)] For no $x,y\in X$ we have at the same time $u_{0}(x)<u_{0}(y)-\epsilon$ and ${u_{i}(x)-u_{i}(y)}\geq 0$ for all $i$. \item[(b)] For no pair of sequences $(x_{n})$ and $(y_{n})$ in $X$ there exists $i\in \{1,\dots,N\}$ such that $u_{i}(x_{n})>u_{i}(y_{n})$ for all $n$, $\liminf_{n\to\infty}\frac{u_{j}(x_{n})-u_{j}(y_{n})}{u_{i}(x_{n})-u_{i}(y_{n})}\geq 0$ for all $j\neq i$ with $j\in\{1,\dots,N\}$, and $\liminf_{n\to\infty}\frac{u_{0}(y_{n})-u_{0}(x_{n})-\epsilon}{u_{i}(x_{n})-u_{i}(y_{n})}\geq 0$. \end{itemize} \end{definition}
+\begin{definition}[Sequential $\epsilon$-Strong Pareto] The pair $(u_{0},\U)$ satisfies Sequential $\epsilon$-Strong Pareto when the following two conditions hold. \begin{itemize} \item[(a)] For no $x,y\in X$ we have at the same time $u_{0}(y)-u_{0}(x)-\epsilon>0$ and ${u_{i}(x)-u_{i}(y)}\geq 0$ for all $i\in\{1,\dots,N\}$. \item[(b)] For no pair of sequences $(x_{n})$ and $(y_{n})$ in $X$ there exists $i\in \{1,\dots,N\}$ such that $u_{i}(x_{n})-u_{i}(y_{n})>0$ for all $n$, $\liminf_{n\to\infty}\frac{u_{j}(x_{n})-u_{j}(y_{n})}{u_{i}(x_{n})-u_{i}(y_{n})}\geq 0$ for all $j\neq i$ with $j\in\{1,\dots,N\}$, and $\liminf_{n\to\infty}\frac{u_{0}(y_{n})-u_{0}(x_{n})-\epsilon}{u_{i}(x_{n})-u_{i}(y_{n})}\geq 0$. \end{itemize} \end{definition}